 #4.
 Available Integrations

-Another must-have feature for a good call center software which deserves a separate mention are the call center integrations.
-Having a call center software which integrates with your CRM, help desk management system, ticketing system or other third-party platforms such as Salesforce, Zoho, Zendesk, Freshdesk, allows and enables the call center agents to work productively and make things smoother.
-For example, if an agent needs to modify some customer details, she/he can change it on the CRM and same will be modified in the helpdesk system as well.
+Another must-have feature for a good call center software that deserves a separate mention are the call center integrations.
+Having a call center software that integrates with your CRM, help desk management system, ticketing system, or other third-party platforms such as Salesforce, Zoho, Zendesk, Freshdesk, allows and enables the call center agents to work productively and make things smoother.
+For example, if an agent needs to modify some customer details, she/he can change it on the CRM and the same will be modified in the helpdesk system as well.

 While opting for a call center solution, it is important to keep your future business goals.
 You want a software which will help you move towards that business goal.
 Moreover, a call center solution which allows you to easily add or remove the number of agents and adjust according to the call volume.
-You need to know how much autonomy will you have in terms of the configurable features and how much dependency will your organization have on the tech-support team of the call center solution provider.
-Its preferable to look for a solution which is an enabler rather than a hindrance to the success of your business.
+You need to know how much autonomy you will have in terms of the configurable features and how many dependencies your organization has on the tech-support team of the call center solution provider.
+It’s preferable to look for a solution which is an enabler rather than a hindrance to the success of your business.

 #6.
 Ease of Use

-Don’t opt for a solution which seems great in theory but is actually difficult to implement and use by your team.
+Don’t opt for a solution that seems great in theory but is actually difficult to implement and use by your team.
 You do not want to be stuck with a call center solution which is too complex to understand that it requires extensive training on the part of the call center agents as well as your IT-support team.
 The best thing to do in this situation is to get a demo of the call center software.
 Nowadays, you don’t even need to physically be present at the demo location.
 They are available online.
 Taking a demo will allow your team to understand the functioning of the call center software at a close range.
-Post that as a call center manager, you can make an informed decision about which is the best call center software for your business.
+Post that as a call center manager, you can make an informed decision and shortlist the best call center software providers before making the final decision

 #7.
 Technical Support